Extend Discounts¶

 By extending Discounts, you can increase flexibility and control over how promotions are applied to suit your unique business rules.
 Together with the existing events and the Discounts PHP API, extending discounts gives you the ability to cover additional use cases related to selling products.

-Create custom conditions¶
+Create custom conditions and rules¶

 With custom conditions you can create more advanced discounts that apply only in specific scenarios.